lyuheng/T-FSM/README.md

 ```

 ## Parallel Version
-Under the root directory of the project, execute the following command to complie.
+Under the root directory of the project, execute the following commands to complie.
 ```
 cd T-FSM/parallel
 make